loki-corgi/GunplaSeeker/README.md

   })
 });

-Use to fetch a json from api
+Use to fetch a json from api":

 fetch("http://localhost:3000/api/v1/model", {
   method: "POST",